 Breastfeeding may be quite uncomfortable for the mother after delivery especially if it is a C-section.
 Holding your baby may put pressure on your scars and stitches and could cause discomfort.
 Following are a few positions you could try however choose the one you feel most comfortable in.

 1. Cradle Hold

 Immediate breastfeeding post-delivery might result in you completely resting on your back with limited movement.
-This should however, not deter you from breastfeeding your baby.
+This should, however, not deter you from breastfeeding your baby.
 While you are lying down, try positioning your baby across your breasts, almost in a cradle-like position.
-This will ensure that the baby is far from the incision on your belly and close enough to a natural breastfeeding position you will probably use later on.
+This will ensure that the baby is far from the incision on your belly and close enough to a natural breastfeeding position that you will probably follow later on.
 If you cannot do it yourself, enlist your partner or loved one’s help.

 2. Side-Lying Position

 It may get tiring and frustrating to lie on your back the entire time, for hours and maybe days at a stretch.
 It is possible and might even be comfortable for you to switch it up and turn to your side to nurse your baby.
 Once you find a comfortable side position, have your baby placed in a cuddling form with a small pillow in front of your incision to avoid any contact.
-This may be the most comfortable for you and your baby, plus a great chance to make much-needed mother to baby contact.
-Ensure you are surrounded by plenty of pillows at all sides to keep it safe and comfortable at the same time.
+This may be the most comfortable for you and your baby, plus a great chance to make the much-needed mother to baby contact.
+Ensure you are surrounded by plenty of pillows on all sides to keep it safe and comfortable at the same time.
 You can also use a pillow or small towel to wedge a gap between your incision on the abdomen and the bed.